rakutentech/android-miniapp/miniapp/USERGUIDE.md

     override fun getAccessToken(
         miniAppId: String,
+        accessTokenScope: AccessTokenScope,
         onSuccess: (tokenData: TokenData) -> Unit,
         onError: (message: String) -> Unit
     ) {
         var allowToken: Boolean = false
-        // Check if you want to allow this Mini App ID to use the Access Token
+        // Check if you want to allow this Mini App ID to use the Access Token based on AccessTokenScope.
         // .. .. ..
         if (allowToken)
             onSuccess(tokenData) // allow miniapp to get token and return TokenData value.